djmasde/wmaker/README.md

 Runs with root: make install

-run this in root user with su o sudo commands
+run this in root user with su or sudo commands

 "optionally" # make uninstall before install this very old wmaker..